egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 8 Answers.md

 2. Is shape independent
 3. Weights did not got into training.

-We call this self attention.
+We call this self-Kind of but butattention.

 Introduction of Queries,Values, Keys